List of characters in the Mahabharata: Parikshit

-Parikshit was a king from kuru lineage.
-He was the son of Abhimanyu (Arjuna's son) and Uttarā.
-When he was in his mother's womb, he was attacked and killed by Ashwatthama using Brahmastra.
-However Shri Krishna revived him and named him Parikshit.
-After the Pandavas and Draupadi retired for heaven, he was crowned as the new king.
-Later, Kali (demon) manipulated Parikshit and he placed a dead snake on a meditating rishi.
-The Rishi's son saw it and cursed him to die by a snakebite.
-After he was bitten and killed by Takshaka, his son Janamejaya performed Sarpa Satra.
-This is where he hears the story of his great-grandfathers.

 Pandu

-Pandu was the king of Hastinapur, the son of Ambalika and Vichitravirya.
-He is popularly known as the father of the Pandavas, who were called so after him.
-Pandu was responsible and a great warrior, who expanded his kingdom during his rule.
-He had two wives named Kunti and Madri.
-He died early due to a curse of a sage.

 Pandya

 He is the king of Pandya Kingdom.
 He came to help the Pandavas with an army and also an maharathi on the side of Pandavas.

 Paurava

 Paurava is a king and the rebirth of Asura Sarabha.
-He fought the side of Kauravas and killed by Arjuna during Kurukshetra war.
+He fought the side of Kauravas and was killed by Arjuna during Kurukshetra war.

 Prabha

-Prabha, sometimes Indumati, was the daughter of Asura Svarbhanu, who later became Rahu and Ketu.
+Prabha, sometimes called Indumati, was the daughter of Asura Svarbhanu, who later became Rahu and Ketu.
 She married Ayu, son of Pururavas of lunar dynasty, and had a son named Nahusha.